eruhlinteractive/eruhlinteractive.github.io/_pages/gallery.md

 Please note that some were not completely finished or may not be playable, however I will link to playable versions wherever possible!

 {% include full-page-project.html
+    title-id="slime"
+    title="S.L.I.M.E"
+    about="S.L.I.M.E is an online multiplayer first-person-shooter made for the [2023 Hathora Multiplayer Madness jam](https://itch.io/jam/multiplayer-madness-by-hathora) in just **10 days**.
+The game features up to 4 players battling to upgrade their slime and escape the lab before the other players.
+Lobby hosting was accomplished through a Docker container running the server on the [Hathora]() platform.
+Players could also direct-connect to other online friends via a peer-to-peer connection.
+    <br><br>**Roles:** Gameplay Systems Engineer, Character Artist/Animator <br><br> [View Trailer](https://www.youtube.com/watch?v=cZcJy6PeDq4) <br> [Visit Page](https://pumpkinhousegames.itch.io/slime)"
+%}

+{% include full-page-project.html
     title-id="wander-vyrosa"
     title="Wander Vyrosa"
     about="Wander Vyrosa is a rogue-lite tower defense game set on fully traversable planets.
 Inspired by games such as Super Mario Galaxy and Bloons TD,